droidix/CnC_Generals_Zero_Hour/README.md

 - added ` /I "..\Libraries\Source\Stubs\Bink" ` to the build settings
 - added ` /I "..\Libraries\Source\Stubs\Miles" ` to the build settings
 - removed ` /I "..\Libraries\Include\MSS" ` from the build settings

+### Benchmark

+- removed project from workspace as the implementation of RunBenchmark was not present

 ### GameEngine